Keyclic/docs-en/members.rst

 The user who created the organization becomes member and admin of that organization, his role is *Admin*.

-The admin has the following permissions added to his membership privileges :
+The admin has the following permissions and privileges :

 - Add new members,
-- Change the member's roles,
+- Change members' roles,
 - Manage the organization's categories,
 - Manage the organization's places,
 - Manage the organization's partners,